TASTE EDUCATION IN FRANCE

 However this wasn’t enough to satisfy the demand from teachers interested in taste education.
 So SAPERE Classes du Goût (the organisation that represents SAPERE in France) developed a simpler training format to make the training more accessible to a wide range of teachers and educators.

 The method is based on a set of modules, brought to life through a series of workshops where children discover taste and the five senses.
 It can easily be adapted to different levels of ability and connected to other subjects (French, maths, science…), as well as linked to activities outside school (after-school clubs, community centres, special needs education).
 The method can also be easily adapted for special needs classes, an area SAPERE Classes du Goût is starting to work with.

 TRAINING AND TEACHING RESOURCES

-We offer free training for teachers, other education professionals and school canteen staff, over one day or two half days, which includes provision of a guide to the method and a resources kit with useful equipment for carrying out the lessons in the classroom.
+We offer free training for teachers, other education professionals and school canteen staff, over one full day or two half days, which includes providing a guide to the method and a resources kit with useful equipment for carrying out the lessons in the classroom.

 Further support can be provided to the teacher/educator either in person or by exchanging advice and good practice on the website.

 In the words of a SAPERE Classes du Goût training participant

 I took the training a few years ago now, with Annick Vidal in Valence.
 A very well thought through approach.
 A box full of treasures.

 – A complete, coherent and adaptable approach